Jun 22, 2022

 Wait until the SSL becomes activated for your domain.
 After that, purge the website cache via the Cloudflare dashboard.

-If you purchased Cloudflare from Hostinger, you’ll receive an email with instructions to help you log in to your Cloudflare account
+Important!
+If you purchased Cloudflare from Hostinger, you’ll receive an email with instructions to help you log in to your Cloudflare account.

 Once you’ve logged in to the Cloudflare dashboard, follow these steps to purge cache: